How Long Do Chickens Lay Eggs?

 While some bird keepers decide to continue taking care of their good old friends, others might go ahead and use them for meat instead.

-Those who choose keeping the oldies get the added benefits of receiving their pest control and fertilizer production services… in addition to occasionally receiving random surprises in the form of a large egg!
+Those who choose to keep the oldies get the added benefits of receiving their pest control and fertilizer production services… in addition to occasionally receiving random surprises in the form of a large egg!

 In this article, you can check out how older hens can actually become a valuable asset to your flock.